piazzai/uvaletter/README.md

 ## Usage

-The package can be loaded with a `pageno` option that enables page numbering, as shown in the demo image.
-Here is a minimal working example:
+The package can be loaded with a `pageno` option that enables page numbering, as shown in the image above.
+Be aware that in order for the layout to be displayed, your letter body should be wrapped in a `letterhead` environment.
+Below is a minimal working example:

 ```tex
 \documentclass{letter}